simon-anders/htseq/python3/doc/count.rst

 .. cmdoption:: -a <minaqual>, --a=<minaqual>

-   skip all reads with alignment quality lower than the given minimum value (default: 10 --- Note: the default used to be 0 until version 0.5.4.)
+   Skip all reads with MAPQ alignment quality lower than the given minimum value (default: 10).
+MAPQ is the 5th column of a SAM/BAM file and its usage depends on the software used to map the reads.

 .. cmdoption:: -t <feature type>, --type=<feature type>

-   feature type (3rd column in GFF file) to be used, all features of other type are ignored (default, suitable for RNA-Seq analysis using an `Ensembl GTF`_ file: ``exon``)
+   Feature type (3rd column in GTF file) to be used, all features of other type are ignored (default, suitable for RNA-Seq analysis using an `Ensembl GTF`_ file: ``exon``)